frankowski firm

 Securities Litigation: Hedge Fund Liability Theories

-While hedge fund managers are often excluded from SEC requirements, they may still be held legally accountable for carelessness or fraud.
+While hedge fund managers are often excluded from SEC requirements, they may still be held legally accountable for negligence or fraud.
 Indeed, there are several grounds under which an investor who has been harmed may seek to hold their hedge fund management financially accountable for their losses.

 Hedge Fund Investors Require Competent Legal Representation

-When Should I Seek The Advice Of A Hedge Fund Fraud Attorney?
+When Should I Seek the Advice of a Hedge Fund Fraud Attorney?